SkywardSyntax/3DRaymarching/README.md

 Additionally, the shadow rendering algorithm has been improved to use a more sophisticated approach, combining soft shadows and ambient occlusion for more realistic results.

-## Horizontal Rotation Control
+## Roughness and Rotation Control

-You can now rotate the rough sphere horizontally using a slider on a frosted glass chip.
-The slider is located at the bottom of the screen.
-Adjust the slider to rotate the sphere without deforming it.
+You can now modify the magnitude of the roughness of the sphere using the up and down arrow keys.
+The left and right arrow keys rotate the sphere horizontally.

 ## Dynamic Light Source Movement